Plagiarism - Frequently Asked Questions

 Example: Copy and pasting from an internet source without quoting or citing.

-So, you plagiarize when you use someone else's ideas or copy or paraphrase someone else's language without using quotation marks or acknowledging your source.
+It is plagarism to use someone else's ideas or copy or paraphrase someone else's language without using quotation marks or acknowledging the source.

 What if I plagiarize without meaning to do so?